syncfusion-content/blazor-docs/blazor/datagrid/how-to/using-different-edit-mode-for-add-edit-action.md

 # Use different EditMode for Add/Edit action

-You can customize the EditMode for add and edit actions as `Dialog` or `Normal` based on the RequestType value in [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event.
+Customize the EditMode for add and edit actions as `Dialog` or `Normal` based on the RequestType value in the [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_OnActionBegin) event.

-This is demonstrated in the below sample code,
+This is demonstrated in the following sample code:

 ```cshtml
 @using Syncfusion.Blazor.Grids